Planning for Pregnancy

 Avoid Harmful Materials - Chemicals such as lead, mercury, arsenic, and toxic chemicals found in plastics can be unhealthy for you and your unborn baby.
-To Learn more visit the Washington Toxics website.
+To learn more visit the Toxic-Free Future website.

 Get Immunized - Make sure your immunizations including flu, are up-to-date.
 Learn more about immunizations.

 Prevent Infections - Avoid sources of toxoplasmosis.
 Cat feces and raw or undercooked meat are the most common sources of this infection.
 To learn more visit the March of Dimes website.

 Talk to Your Medical Provider About: